Akashdeep-47/Caesar-Encryption/README.md

  ```
  cd Caesar-Encryption
  ```
- 3. Now for running the Game
+ 3. Now for running the Script
  ```
  python Encryption.py
  ```